Mariam262/My-University-Projects/README.md

 5. Sequence Diagram
 6. State Transition Diagram

+ 🚀 Software diagrams visually represent software components, relationships, and system interactions.
+They document, analyze, and communicate software design and are used to make decisions on implementation.

 <a name="conclusion"></a>
 ## Conclusion
-✅ These documentation is very helpful in designing and building your software system.
+✅ These documentation is very helpful in designing and building your software system ✌️.